KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Once there is valid memory, control can be returned to the GPU so that it can clear all dirty pages since they are now backed by physical memory.

+**Note:** It is possible to reduce the need for most readback situations if a full (or close to full) GPU-driven SVSM implementation is used.
+In this scenario the physical backing memory is a fixed size 2D texture pool pre-allocated during initialization and made available to shaders with a bindless approach.
+The GPU can then manage its own allocations.

 ### Step 4: Compute Screen Bounds
 ![step4](/assets/v0.11/svsms/VSM_Step4.png)